2020–2021 China–India skirmishes: June 2020 to 2021

 Chinese Communist Party (CCP) general secretary Xi Jinping was reported to be under no public pressure to respond to the border tensions with India, even after the Galwan incident.
 Reuters reported that "Beijing's response also points to its interest in de-escalating a crisis over a stretch of border that is less politically important than other territorial priorities, such as claims to Taiwan and the South China Sea".
 Long Xingchun, a senior research fellow at the Beijing Foreign Studies University, wrote on 25 May that "unlike previous standoffs, the latest border friction was not caused by accident, but was a planned move of New Delhi.
 India has been clearly and definitely aware that the Galwan Valley region is Chinese territory."

 On 26 May, Xi Jinping, during an annual meeting of PLA representatives urged the military "to prepare for the worst-case scenarios" and "to scale up battle preparedness."
-(He had mentioned "battle preparedness" during his meeting with the PLA in 2019 as well).
-Furthermore, he said that the COVID-19 pandemic had brought a profound change on the global landscape about China's security and development.
+He had mentioned "battle preparedness" during his meeting with the PLA in 2019 as well.
+He said that the COVID-19 pandemic had brought a profound change on the global landscape about China's security and development.

 Following the Galwan clash, on 20 June, the Chinese Embassy in New Delhi posted a written diplomatic protest "demanding India to carry out a thorough investigation into the incident ... [and] strictly discipline Indian front-line troops ..."
 On 25 June 2020, in an interview to the Press Trust of India, Ambassador Sun Weidong said that "the incident was completely instigated by the Indian side and the responsibility does not lie with the Chinese side."
 Concerning the number of Chinese casualties in the Galwan clash, Hu Xijin, the editor of the CCP-owned daily tabloid Global Times, tweeted "Based on what I know, Chinese side also suffered casualties in the Galwan Valley physical clash" but attached no numbers with it.

 In August, China arrested a netizen for spreading "rumours" related to the Galwan clash and PLA deaths.
 He was arrested for writing that poor quality military vehicles manufactured by Dongfeng Off-road Company resulted in the deaths of the PLA soldiers.
-His arrest was noted in Chinamil.com (a Chinese Ministry of Defence website).
+His arrest was noted in Chinamil.com, a Chinese Ministry of Defence website.
 A News18 report said that a number of voices, a growing "murmur", from the Chinese diaspora, showing dissent online has grown.
 The article mentions Deng Yuwen, Hu Ping and Wang Qianqian's comments about the border dispute, the strength of China's alliance with Russia, and infighting.
 In an interview to The Guardian, Cai Xia, expelled from the CCP on 17 August 2020, said that the recent India-China border clash and "provoking conflict" elsewhere was part of Xi's way to "divert the attention of the Chinese public" from "domestic economic and social tensions" as well as "to consolidate his own position and authority".
 On completion of 100 days of the tensions Ambassador Sun Weidong said that the "onus [is] 'not on China' to resolve [the] border standoff".